boltops-tools/kubes/docs/_docs/dsl/resources/role.md

 ## DSL Methods

-Here's the source of the role resource.
+Here's the source of the Role resource.

 {% include dsl/methods.md name="role" %}